MSc in Electronic and Computer Technology (MCTY) DC877

 What will I study?

-Programme Structure & Registration (2025/26)
+Programme Structure & Registration

 Full-time MCTY Autumn Entry Applicants

-Applicants must register for the following components:
+Autumn (September) applicants must register for the following components:

-The two project modules: EEN1101 Research Training and Project Planning, and the EEN1095 Electronic Engineering Masters Project module.
+- The two project modules: EEN1101 Research Training and Project Planning, and the EEN1095 Electronic Engineering Masters Project module.

-Eight taught modules, comprising:
+- Eight taught modules, comprising:

-A minimum of four Level 9 Core modules (from the set EEN1071, EEN1072, EEN1073, EEN1004, EEN1059, EEN1074, EEN1068)
+- A minimum of four Level 9 Core modules (from the set EEN1071, EEN1072, EEN1073, EEN1004, EEN1059, EEN1074, EEN1068, EEN1105, CSC1134)

-A maximum of four Level 8 Supporting modules (from the set EEN1097, EEN1054, EEN1083, EEN1043, EEN1037, EEN1040)
+- A maximum of four Level 8 Supporting modules (from the set EEN1097, EEN1054, EEN1083, EEN1043, EEN1037, EEN1040)

+If you plan to achieve a major award then you must choose your four core modules carefully.
 Once these requirements are met, you may choose any modules; however, please be mindful of the workload in each semester.
 Ideally, you should take four taught modules in Semester 1 (Autumn) and four in Semester 2 (Spring).
 Note that the Research Training and Project Planning module is also taken in Semester 2.
 You must register for the summer project at the same time.

 In total, you should be registered for 90 credits, with a minimum of 60 credits at Level 9 (30 credits from the project modules + 4 taught modules worth 7.5 credits each).
 Do not register for more than 90 credits.

-Part-time (Flexible) MCTY Autumn Entry Applicants
+Part-time (Flexible) MCTY Autumn/Spring Entry Applicants

+In your second year, you should register for the remaining modules plus the project modules.
 Please ensure that you meet the full-time registration requirements outlined above, but spread over two years.

 If you have any questions, please contact Derek Molloy by email directly.